 Last Modified: September 23, 2015

 Dexrazoxane works to protect your heart from the harmful effects of certain types of chemotherapy.
 Dexrazoxane is a potent "intracellular chelating agent," meaning that it inactivates certain metal ions in the body such as harmful free radicals.
 The mechanism by which dexrazoxane exerts its cardioprotective activity is not fully understood.

 Dexrazoxane can also be used to minimize the damage to tissues if a certain type of chemotherapy medication (anthracycline) leaks out of the vein (extravasation) while it is being administered.

 How to Take Dexrazoxane

-When dexrazoxane injection is used to prevent heart damage caused by doxorubicin, it is given just before each dose of doxorubicin, by intravenous (into a vein) infusion.
+When dexrazoxane injection is used to prevent heart damage caused by doxorubicin, it is given just before each dose of doxorubicin, by intravenous (IV, into a vein) infusion.
 When used to prevent tissue damage after extravasation, it is given once a day for 3 days, beginning no more than 6 hours after the leakage.

 Possible Side Effects of Dexrazoxane

 This medication was studied in conjunction with chemotherapy medications, making it difficult to determine if the side effects are truly caused by the dexrazoxane.
 Patients who received this medication had higher instances of low blood counts and changes in liver function tests than those who did not receive the medication.
 In addition, some experienced burning at the injection site.
 These side effects are discussed in more detail below.